eodms-sgdot/eodms-cli/README.md

 	- You will be asked if you wish to store the username and password for a future session.
 If you choose yes, you will not be prompted for credentials in any future sessions.
 All credentials are stored in the "[config.ini file](#config-username)" (the password is encrypted).
 If you wish to replace the default username and password, remove the values from the [configuration file](#config-username), leaving the keys with equal signs, and the script will prompt you again.

 4. The script will download any images with a "downloaded" column value of "False" in the CSV file.
 However, the script will ask you if you want to re-download images that have already been downloaded (i.e. "downloaded" set to "True").

+### Option 5 - Run only a search based on an AOI and input parameters

+1. Start the process by dragging-and-dropping an AOI (shapefile, GML, KML or GeoJSON) onto the **eodms-orderdownload.bat** batch file.

+	- You can also run the batch file without the drag-and-drop, however you will be prompted for the input file (AOI file) after entering step 3.
+	- If you would like to use a shapefile, install the **GDAL Python package** before running the script.

+2. Enter your username and password when prompted.

+	- You will be asked if you wish to store the username and password for a future session.
+If you choose yes, you will not be prompted for credentials in any future sessions.
+All credentials are stored in the "[config.ini file](#config-username)" (the password is encrypted).
+If you wish to replace the default username and password, remove the values from the [configuration file](#config-username), leaving the keys with equal signs, and the script will prompt you again.

+3. When prompted ```What would you like to do?```, enter ```1``` (or press enter as ```1``` is the default).

+4. Enter the number corresponding to the collections you'd like to query, separating each with a comma.

+5. Next, you'll be asked for the query filters for each collection you specified in step 4.
+See [Filters](#filters) for more information on entering filters.

+6. Enter the date range.
+If you want to search all years, leave blank.

+	- A date range can be entered or a statement representing a time-frame from the current time (ex: ```24 hours```).
+	- If entering date ranges, use a dash for the range.
+	- The entry can have multiple ranges separated by a comma (ex: ```20200601-20200701,20201013-20201113```).
+	- The date range can also include a time, separated by a T (ex: ```20200701T153455-20200801T000545```).
+Make sure the time is in UTC.
+	- Date format is ```yyyymmdd``` or ```yyyymmddThhmmss```.

+7. The script will run a query using the RAPI and export the results in a CSV file in the "results" folder (or whichever folder is specified in the [configuration file](#config-results)).

 ## Parameters